sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 user,admin
 {% endhighlight %}

-If your user does not already have authorizations, you can add them as follows:
+If your user does not already have authorizations, you can add them through the Accumulo shell with the 'addauths' command:

 *Note: A user cannot set authorizations unless the user has the System.ALTER_USER permission*

 {% highlight bash %}